breadoven/inav/docs/Settings.md

 ### failsafe_fw_roll_angle

-Amount of banking when `SET-THR` failsafe is active on a fixed-wing machine.
+Amount of banking when `LAND` failsafe is active on a fixed-wing machine.
 In 1/10 deg (deci-degrees).
 Negative values = left roll

 | Default | Min | Max |
 | --- | --- | --- |